3 Ways to Protect Your Personal Injury Award or Settlement During Divorce in Arizona

 - Whether you live in an equitable distribution state or a community property state

-In equitable distribution states, all property and assets acquired during the course of the marriage by either spouse will be subject to division.
+In equitable distribution states, all property and assets acquired during the marriage by either spouse will be subject to division.
 The distribution is done in a way that the courts deem fair – mostly it is based on the contribution of each spouse in the total marital property.

 In community property states, on the other hand, all property and assets obtained during marriage are considered part of marital property.
 Since the law dictates the assets to be owned equally by both spouses, it is subjected to division equally in a divorce as well.
-Even if both spouses keep their assets in separate accounts, they will still be part of the marital property.
-Only those assets acquired prior to marriage will fall under the category of separate property.
+Even if both spouses keep their property in separate accounts, they will still be part of the marital property.
+Only those assets acquired before marriage will fall under the category of separate property.

-How to Protect Your Personal Injury Award During Divorce
+How to Protect Your Injury Award During Divorce

-Here are 3 ways you can protect your personal injury settlement from being divided during your divorce:
+Here are three ways you can protect your injury settlement from being divided during your divorce:

 1. Maintain a Separate Account: After winning a personal injury settlement, make a separate bank account to keep the award money.
-It is extremely important that you do not mix this amount with the funds in your joint or community account, unless you consult with your attorney.
-Doing so will not only keep your money from being re-allocated as part of your divorce, but will also prevent the commingling of assets.
+It is imperative that you do not mix this amount with the funds in your joint or community account unless you consult with your attorney.
+Doing so will not only keep your money from being re-allocated as part of your divorce but will also prevent the commingling of assets.

 3.Opt for a post-nuptial or Prenuptial Agreement: With the help of a postnuptial or prenuptial agreement, you can designate personal injury awards as a separate property.
 This will keep the settlement amount from being considered as a community property during the divorce proceeding.